-- 1. Health resorts and retreat centers shall be considered an expanded home occupation in those zones allowing residential uses and may be a compatible use in Agricultural, Rural Lands and Resource Zones, Commercial and Special Purpose zones. - 23.
+- 1. Health resorts and retreat centers shall be considered an expanded home occupation in those zones allowing residential uses and may be a compatible use in Agricultural, Rural Lands and Resource Zones, Commercial and Special Purpose zones. - 2.
+Lots adjacent to or within Agricultural zoning must be reviewed by the Ag Commission for compatibility with surrounding agricultural uses prior to action by the review authority. - 23.
 Meals may be served to registered day use or overnight guests, only.
 There are no limitations on the number of meals or the times at which they are served.

-17.40.180- Mixed Use Development

-Optional Analysis for Mixed Use Development in Commercial and Multi-unit Residential zones may result in amendments to this Section upon approval of

-General Plan Amendments and approval of Standards (Master Plans) as exampled in Legistar Item 11-0356 7F.246-251/410.
+17.40.180- Mixed Use Development \ Optional Analysis for Mixed Use Development in Commercial and Multi-unit Residential zones may result in amendments to this Section upon approval of General Plan Amendments and approval of Standards (Master Plans) as exampled in Legistar Item 11-0356 7F.246-251/410.

 A. Purpose and Intent.
 The purpose of this Section is to allow mixed use development, as defined in Article 8, that provides housing and employment opportunities in proximity to each other in order to more fully and efficiently utilize available land in Community Regions and Rural Centers.
-The intent of this Section is to encourage the development of affordable housing and pedestrian oriented communities, maintain access to commercial businesses, enhance the core areas of existing community and rural centers while protecting historical and cultural amenities, and provide incentives for such development.
+The intent of this Section is to encourage the development of affordable housing and pedestrianoriented communities, maintain access to commercial businesses, enhance the core areas of existing community and rural centers while protecting historical and cultural amenities, and provide incentives for such development.